heisebingxue1/ETUI/doc/Code_Review_Essential.md

 6. jQuery

-	1. Check jQuery.fn.length rather than check existance of jQuery wrapper:
+	1. Check jQuery.fn.length rather than check existance of jQuery wrapper object:
 		* bad: -> `if (jQuery('#foo')) { blahblah }`
 		* good: -> `if (jQuery('#foo').length) { blahblah }`

-	2. Rethink selector syntax, when same subset of the selector formed a non-standard selector, and it is natively not supported by queryAllSelector().
+	2. Rethink selector syntax, when you found same subset of the selector formed a non-standard selector, and it is natively not supported by queryAllSelector().
 	You may want to do those non-standard filtering later by using jQuery.fn.filter()
 		* bad: -> `jQuery('#foo > .bar:visible')`